DLR-TS/adore_if_carla/README.md

 - Start the demo014 of adore_if_ros_demos.

 If "docker compose up" does not work, try to execute the following commands step by step:
-- docker compose up carla
+- "docker compose up carla"
-- xhost local:root; docker compose up carla-ros-bridge
+- "xhost local:root; docker compose up carla-ros-bridge"
-- docker compose up adore_if_carla
+- "docker compose up adore_if_carla"